krayin/krayin-docs/docs/2.2/introduction/installation.md

     - To access Krayin on your local server, follow these steps:

-    1. Configure your HTTP server to point to the **`public/`** directory of the project.
-    2. Run the following command:
+    1. Configure your web server (NGINX or Apache) to point at **`laravel-crm/public/`** using the snippet in [Configure your web server to serve `public/`](#configure-your-web-server-to-serve-public), then reload NGINX / Apache.
+Or, for a quick local test without configuring a web server, run:

         ```bash
         php artisan serve
         ```

-    3. Open your browser and access the provided local server URL.
+    2. Open your browser and visit the URL you configured (or the local URL printed by `php artisan serve`).

 - Login as an Admin